-The world exhibition will take place from May to November 2025, with an expected visitor number of over 30 million people.
-Yekaterinburg is competing with Osaka (Japan) and Baku (Azerbaijan) for the right to host the event.
-The decision will be announced in November 2018.
+The world exhibition will take place from May to November 2025 with 30 million expected visitors, an astonishing number.
+Yekaterinburg is competing with Osaka (Japan) and Baku (Azerbaijan).

 Smart City is a megatrend spreading all over the world.
 There is no exact definition since it’s not a standard roll-out with a fixed number of applications and services, but much more a vision of a green, sustainable and comfortable (in all aspects of daily life) city, created with the support of smart technologies and data analysis.
 The overarching mission is to optimise city functions while improving its citizens’ quality of life.